 Many companies are converting their vehicles to run on natural gas.

-Natural gas powers more than 15 million vehicles globally, and over 150,000 in the U.S. alone.
-Natural gas is being used to power planes and power plants, and demand for it is increasing.
+Natural gas powers more than 23 million vehicles globally and over 175,000 in the U.S. alone.
+Natural gas is being used to power planes, trains, and power plants, and demand for it is increasing.

-The U.S. became a net exporter of natural gas in November of 2016.
+The U.S. became a net exporter of natural gas in November 2016.

 It has been more than 60 years since we began exporting more than we import, but a few big changes put us back on the map.

-And between 2005 and 2015 the U.S. marketed natural gas production jumped by 51%, and the U.S. extracted more than 28.7 trillion feet of natural gas… Thanks to those big shale plays.
+Between 2005 and 2015, U.S. natural gas production jumped by 51% as the U.S. extracted more than 28.7 trillion cubic feet of natural gas… thanks to those big shale plays.

-But with the advent of a terminal for LNG (liquified natural gas) in Louisiana, we began exports to Brazil, Argentina, India, and China.
+But with the advent of a terminal for LNG (liquified natural gas) in Louisiana, we began exporting to Brazil, Argentina, India, and China.

-If you needed any other reason to stay bullish on natural gas, here is another…
+If you need any other reason to stay bullish on natural gas, here’s another…

 Natural gas is where the money is.

-Here's the situation: certain U.S. shale producers can still make a profit when crude prices are trading between $40-50 per barrel (WTI Crude is currently $46.98 a barrel).
+Here's the situation: Certain U.S. shale producers can still make a profit when crude prices are trading between $40–$50 per barrel (WTI crude is currently $77.68 a barrel).

 OPEC?
 Not so much.
-It’s not that it can’t pull it out of the ground cheaper, they can.
-It’s that it's the only source of revenue and without generous payouts to its citizens it faces revolution.
+It’s not that it can’t pull it out of the ground more cheaply — it can.
+It’s that it's the only source of revenue, and without generous payouts to its citizens, it faces revolution.

 It just can’t keep up anymore.